Emily Buchanan

 Although my pen name is Emily, no one calls me that.
 I’m Em to most, EB to some, Mimi to my family.

 I grew up on the Kent coast, where my first reader was my little sister, for whom I wrote bedtime stories.
-After studying English Literature at UEA, I did a brief stint in digital marketing before moving to London to work for Greenpeace.
-As part of the creative team, I was lucky enough to take part in campaigns that had a huge impact, from the UK fracking ban to the UN Global Oceans Treaty.
+After studying English Literature at UEA, I did a brief stint in digital marketing before moving to London to work for Greenpeace UK.
+As part of the creative team, I contributed to campaigns with tangible impact, from the UK fracking ban to the UN Global Oceans Treaty.

 I went freelance in 2019 to work towards my childhood dream of being a published author.
-As a freelancer, I’ve collaborated with non-profits from all over the world, including The Story of Stuff, Green New Deal, Mencap, Waterwise and Organise.
-I’m a multidisciplinary creative which means I do all sorts, from writing and editing, to design and illustration.
+Since then, I’ve collaborated with mission-driven organisations worldwide, including The Story of Stuff, Green New Deal, The Sunrise Project, Mencap and Waterwise.
+As a freelance creative campaigner, I harness my storytelling skills to drive movements for change, offering a multidisciplinary approach that spans written and visual comms.
 More on that here.

-My debut novel, Send Flowers, was published in 2025 by VERVE Books in the UK and Park Row Books in US/Canada.
-It’s coming out in New Zealand/Australia this September.
-New Scientist called it one of the best new sci-fi novels of 2025 (technically, it’s speculative magical realism meets cli-fi, but who am I to quibble) and Booklist called it ‘captivating.’
+My debut novel, Send Flowers, is about a lapsed climate activist who thinks a houseplant is her boyfriend (don’t we all?).
+It was published in 2025 by VERVE Books in the UK, Aotearoa and Australia, and by Park Row Books in the US and Canada.
+New Scientist called it ‘one of the best new sci-fi novels’ (technically it’s speculative magical realism meets cli-fi, but who am I to quibble?) and Booklist called it ‘captivating.’

 I live in Norwich with my composer spouse, a small herd of enormous animals, and more houseplants than I care to admit.
 I’m working on book two.